Accessible travel stories and support for travellers and tourism businesses.

 Connecting disabled travellers and tourism operators through practical, shared solutions.

 My experience and research inspired me to start The Access Journey.
 It’s an enterprise where I share my research and lived experience, highlight the enormous commercial potential of accessible tourism, and support business, industry and government looking to improve accessibility.
+Accessibility does not happen all at once.
+It happens step by step, and The Access Journey is here to help.

 The reason why access matters is not just about doing the right thing; it’s about people and our common humanity.
 I’m a consumer, just like everyone else, who wants to get out with my family and friends and live.
 So do 1 in 6 Australians lives with a disability, making this an enormous market with growing demand.